SysKitTeam/docs-spconsultant/known-issues/powerpivot-load-filenotfound.md

 {% hint style="warning" %}
 **Please note!**
-This is only possible if you are using the SPDocKit Snapshot Wizard to perform the load.
+This is only possible if you are using the SPDocKit Snapshot Wizard - Consultant to perform the load.
 If you are using the PowerShell Module, unfortunately there is no workaround.
 {% endhint %}